US drug czar says border wall will reduce influx of drugs

 LOUISVILLE, Ky.
-(AP) — President Donald Trump’s drug czar says the president’s plan for a U.S.-Mexico border wall would save American lives by helping stem the flow of illegal drugs into the country.
+(AP) — President Donald Trump’s drug czar on Monday touted the president’s plan for a U.S.-Mexico border wall as a way to save American lives by helping stem the flow of illegal drugs into the country.

-Jim Carroll said in Kentucky on Monday that Trump’s long-promised border wall would help stop drug smugglers looking for places away from ports to penetrate the United States.
+While visiting Kentucky, drug czar Jim Carroll said Trump’s long-promised border wall would help stop drug smugglers looking for places to penetrate the United States away from ports of entry.

-Carroll visited a substance abuse treatment center in Louisville with Senate Majority Leader Mitch McConnell, who has stuck with the president during Trump’s fight with Congress over his national emergency declaration along the Mexican border.
+“So that wall will undoubtedly stop the flow of drugs in those locations, force people to the ports of entry, where there’s more law enforcement located,” Carroll said when asked about the wall and its potential impact on the illegal drug trade.

-McConnell and Carroll emphasized law enforcement and substance abuse treatment and recovery programs.
-Carroll urged employers to consider hiring people who have overcome addictions.
+But U.S. statistics, analysts and testimony at the New York City trial of drug kingpin Joaquin “El Chapo” Guzman show most hard drugs entering the U.S. from Mexico come through land border crossings staffed by agents, not open sections of the border.

 Most Read Nation & World Stories